sleakly/sleakly.github.io/README.md

 Slightly more accessible web portal for my jellyfin server.
+Literally just the DuckDNS in an iframe.

+(Made with AI)